1048 to the present day

 Besides these activities, for centuries the Order of Malta’s fleet was deployed in the most important manoeuvres in the Mediterranean Sea against the Ottoman fleet and the North African pirates.

-1571 the battle of Lepanto
+1571 The battle of Lepanto

 During the 17th and 18th centuries, no nation with political, military or commercial interests in the Mediterranean could avoid dealing with the Order reigning over Malta.
 Malta’s naval school was famous and trained numerous French and other European naval officers.

-1798 difficult years
+1798 Difficult years

 1799 St. Petersburg

-When Paul I died in1801, his son Alexander did not claim for himself the office of Grand Master which was taken by the Italian Giovanni Battista Tommasi in 1803.
+When Paul I died in 1801, his son Alexander did not claim for himself the office of Grand Master which was taken by the Italian Giovanni Battista Tommasi in 1803.

 1834 Rome